fastrgv/WorldCupSokerban/README.md

 * On Linux & Windows, 7z [www.7-zip.org] works well for this.
 The proper command to extract the archive and maintain the directory structure is "7z x filename".

-* On OSX, Keka handles 7z files.
-The command-line for Keka works thusly:
+* On OSX, Keka works well for 7Z files.
+The command-line for Keka is:
 	* /Applications/Keka.app/Contents/MacOS/Keka --cli 7z x (filename.7z)

 After the archive is unzipped...